 My intention, when I began a film location division, was to bring film makers to outstanding residential properties in all 5 boroughs of NYC.
-The Mayors Office (under Bloomberg) had a highly viable site dedicated to filming in NY.
+The Mayor’s Office (under Bloomberg) had a highly viable site dedicated to filming in NY.
 In fact, since John Lindsay, no one promoted filming in NYC more that the Bloomberg administration.
-It was through my link to the MOFTB (Mayors office of film theatre broadcasting) that my small but noteworthy business idea became frequently requested.
+It was through my link to the MOFTB (Mayor’s Office of Film, Theatre & Broadcasting) that my small but noteworthy business idea became frequently requested.

 The requests were endless, and I enjoyed my link to the Firehouse as much as any of my private residential listings.
-Most especially because scouting with location agents, gave me the ability to shop at some of the city’s freshest produce stands, on almost all corners of Chinatown.
+Most especially because scouting with location agents gave me the ability to shop at some of the city’s freshest produce stands, on almost all corners of Chinatown.

 The Columbus Park, formerly known as Mulberry Bend Park, and renamed in 1911 for Christopher Columbus, is located in the famous 5 Points historical district.
 Today it serves as a gathering place for the local community where people meet to play mahjong and perform traditional Chinese music.
 But most noteworthy are the Tai Chi classes practiced every morning by residents and neighbors, to bring in the day and ‘welcome the sun’ along with a combination of martial arts and kung fu.
 All that is required is an abundance of energy and good vibes.

-Another stop while browsing the streets of Chinatown, is the Eastern States Buddhist Temple on Mott Street.
-A quiet oasis dedicated to meditation and respite from the hustle of the congested streets, as well as a shop displaying a vast collection of Buddhas and other religious items.
+Another stop while browsing the streets of Chinatown, is the Eastern States Buddhist Temple on Mott Street; a quiet oasis dedicated to meditation and respite from the hustle of the congested streets, as well as a shop displaying a vast collection of Buddhas and other religious items.
 Although a large tourist attraction, it’s a place to offer thanks for all the bounty.

 But of all the significance associated with this section of NYC, none is displayed in a more vibrant, spirited and traditional manner than the Chinese Lunar New Year, usually known as the Spring Festival.
-It falls between January 21st – February 20th and this year will begin on Tues.
-February 5th.
+It falls between January 21st – February 20th and this year will begin on Tuesday, February 5th.
 The celebration begins at the turn of the lunisolar Chinese calendar.
 It is one of the world’s most prominent and celebrated festivals and involves the largest annual mass migration.
-Although the centuries old festival is associated with several myths and customs and is traditionally a time to honour deities and ancestors; regional traditions vary widely.
+Although the centuries-old festival is associated with several myths and customs and is traditionally a time to honor deities and ancestors, regional traditions vary widely.
 It is a time to thoroughly clean the house by sweeping away ill fortune and making way for incoming good luck.
 Windows and doors are decorated with red paper and cutouts symbolizing good fortune, happiness, wealth and longevity.
 2019 is the year of the Pig.